porterbmoody/datascienceisawsome/docs/transform.md

 Together these properties make it easy to chain together multiple simple steps to achieve a complex result.
 Let's dive in and see how these verbs work.

-## Filter rows with `query()`
+## Filter rows with `.query()`

-`query()` allows you to subset observations based on their values.
+`.query()` allows you to subset observations based on their values.
 The first argument specifies the rows to be selected.
 This argument can be label names or a boolean series.
 The second argument specifies the columns to be selected.
 The bolean filter on the rows is our focus.
 For example, we can select all flights on January 1st with:

 ```python